retailcrm/api-client-python/README.md

 RetailCRM python API client
 ===========================

-This is python RetailCRM API client.
+This is Python RetailCRM API client.
 This library allows to use all available API versions.

 ## Install